elixirschool/elixirschool/en/lessons/specifics/ecto.md

 For more on migrations take a look at the [Ecto.Migration](http://hexdocs.pm/ecto/Ecto.Migration.html#content) section of the docs.

-## Models
+## Schemas

-Now that we have our migration we can move on to the model.
-Models define our schema, helper functions, and our changesets.
+Now that we have our migration we can move on to the schema.
+Schema is a module, that defines mappings to the underlying database table and it's fields, helper functions, and our changesets.
 We'll cover changesets more in the next sections.

-For now let's look at what the model for our migration might look like:
+For now let's look at what the schema for our migration might look like:

 ```elixir
 defmodule ExampleApp.User do